radiac/django-tagulous/docs/upgrading.rst

    `RenameModel <https://docs.djangoproject.com/en/1.11/ref/migration-operations/#renamemodel>`
    in the Django documentation for more details.

-2. Version 0.13.0 drops support for Python 3.2.
-No known breaking changes have been introduced, but this version of Python will no longer be tested against due to lack of support in third party tools.
+2. Version 0.13.0 reduces support for Django 1.4 and Python 3.2.
+No known
+   breaking changes have been introduced, but these versions of Django and Python will no longer be tested against due to lack of support in third party tools.

 3. The `TagField` manager's `__len__` has now been removed, following its deprecation in 0.12.0.
 As noted in :ref:`_upgrade_0-11-1`, if you are